7span/flutter-launchpad-docs/docs/routing/about.md

 We're using the [auto_route](https://pub.dev/packages/auto_route) package for the routing.
 They help us to use the newer Navigator 2.0 API while keeping the learning curve as low as possible.

-- The boilerplate comes with the routing setup out of the box.
+- The Flutter Launchpad comes with the routing setup out of the box.
 Thus, this guide will help you to create your own routes.

 ### 1. Annotating the screen